dynatrace-wwse/enablement-business-observability/lab-guide/content/02_bizevents_oneagent/01_bizevents_oneagent_capture/index.md

 ![Event Type](../../../assets/images/02_bizevents_oneagent_placeorder_success_rule_4.png)

+## Business Event - Event Category

 The `Event Category` is optional.

-For this lab we will leave the defaults.
+For this lab we will leave the default value which should be empty.

 ### Business Event - Event Meta Data